-There’s no denying that you’ll come across many gorgeous rice fields in Bali.
-This is why the top recommended thing to do in Bali is visiting the many rice paddies that cover a major part of the island.
+There’s no denying that you’ll come across many beautiful Bali rice fields during your visit to the island of Gods.
+This is why the best thing to do in Bali is visiting the many rice terraces that cover a major part of the island.

-Think strolling along lush greenery while enjoying the fresh air in a peaceful setting and witnessing the local way of life.
-Every rice terraces in Bali are unique in their own way, so there’s no chance of getting bored!
+Think strolling between lush rice paddies, enjoying the fresh air in a peaceful setting, and witnessing the local way of life.
+The rice terraces in Bali are all unique in their own way, so there’s no risk of getting bored!

 BEST RICE TERRACES IN BALI

-Below is a list of the most beautiful rice terraces in Bali and everything you need to know on how to get there and the respective entrance fees.
+Below is a list of the most beautiful rice terraces in Bali and everything you need to know about how to get there and their respective entrance fees.

 TEGALALANG RICE TERRACES, UBUD

-Despite the fact that Tegalalang is small, the view from the entrance looks amazing with the neatly stacked rice terraces and the early sun rays peeking through the coconut trees give a magical feel to the rice paddies.
+Despite the fact that Tegalalang is small, the view from the entrance looks impressive with the neatly stacked rice terraces, The early sun rays peeking through the coconut trees definitely give a magical feel to the rice paddies.

-As you walk down the rice terraces, you’ll find several donation points but if you go early like I did, there won’t be too many.
+As you walk down the rice terraces, you’ll find several donation points but if you go early, there won’t be too many.
 To get to the best photo spot, you’ll have to pay IDR 50k (US$ 3.60).

-BUT, if you’re on a short trip to Bali and can only squeeze in the major highlights, then go for it!
-I would recommend you to visit early in the morning and try to explore further away from the popular photo spots.
+If you’re on a short trip to Bali and can only squeeze in the major highlights, then Tegalalang is worth visiting.
+For the best experience, I would recommend visiting early in the morning and make sure to explore further away from the popular photo spots.

 How to get to Tegalalang rice terraces?